ozziexsh/comit-react/lessons/02-html-blocks/readme.md

-# Exercise 02 - HTML Blocks
+# Lesson 02 - HTML Blocks

 Did you do the bonus for exercise 1?
 Just incase you didn't, here's what it would have looked like: